Appeared in print as "Clutch pair and fluid motor make neat package"

 Starting with an off-the-shelf gear-type hydraulic motor with a standard single output shaft, he removed the motor's blind end plate and the idler gear behind it.
 Then he installed a second shaft-end-plate-gear assembly, identical to the one on the other end.
 Finally, he mounted a hydraulic clutch on each shaft of the now dual-shaft motor.

 With the clutches engaged, the motor feeds aggregate and emulsion to mix at the specified rate; but when necessary, the operator can stop either one or both.
 The clutch-motor-clutch package does the job functionally and fits right into the tight space.

-This type of modification to components should only be attempted by qualified personnel because of the potential danger.
-However, the modified motor was deemed acceptable in this case because the machine did not require full torque from either motor shaft.
+This type of modification to components should only be attempted by qualified personnel because of potential danger.
+However, the modified motor was deemed acceptable in this case because the resurfacing machine did not require full torque from either motor shaft.
 Had the motor been required to deliver full torque from both shafts simultaneously, fluid pressure would've had to exceed the pressure rating of the standard motor.

 Steven Peek, PE, is owner of Speekpe, a Sacramento consulting firm with expertise in SolidWorks and mobile hydraulics.
 For more information visit www.speekpe.com.